I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

-Returning characters who get more screen time include Lucas’ younger sister, Erica, who helps add to the growing collection of female characters and represents the upcoming generation of Hawkins nerds.
+Returning characters who get more screen time include Lucas’ younger sister, Erica, who adds to the growing collection of female characters and represents the up-and-coming generation of Hawkins nerds.
 Her pastel overalls and biting one-liners make her a welcome addition to the gang and allows Dustin to play dad to her the same way that Steve does with him.

 Then there is Murray Bauman, the conspiracy theorist who speaks fluent Russian and is great asset in the plan to stop the Russians.
 He too is great comic relief without being too much of a distraction or annoyance to anyone other than Hopper.

 The character who seems to fall by the wayside, though, is Will Byers.
 After going missing in the first season and being under the influence of the Mind Flayer for much of the second season, he now has less to do than ever now that he is not the focus of the story.
 His only actual contribution is his ability to sense when the Mind Flayer is near, but it isn’t a helpful one.

 The rest of the time, he is suffering from immaturity in his desire to spend the summer playing D&D with his friends rather than chase girls and hang out at the mall like the rest of the gang.
 He might have been better suited for the Steve and Dustin group where the focus was more on escaping the elevator rather than looking for a makeup gift for Eleven, especially when his frustrations are tossed aside once he realizes that the Mind Flayer has returned.